Description of the HTTP API

 }

-Asterisk-marked parameters are optional.
+The parameters marked with * are optional.

-6) ScanEndpoint is an object that contains data on the endpoint, created for file scanning:
+6)ScanEndpoint is an object containing information about endpoint created for file scanning:

 {